Analysis, forecasting and system identification of a floating offshore wind turbine using dynamic mode decomposition: Results

+As highlighted by the authors in previous works \cite{diez2022snh, serani2023, Diez2024, serani2024snh}, the final prediction from DMD-based models may strongly vary for different hyperparameters settings, and no general rule is given for the determination of their optimal values.
+Aiming at including uncertainty quantification in the prediction, and making the prediction more robust, the Bayesian extension of the Hankel-DMD considers the hyperparameters of the method as stochastic variables with uniform probability density functions.

-A Stochastic extension of the Hankel-DMD (SHDMD) is obtained for floating wind turbine motion forecasting using experimental data, combining the insights gained on the hyperparameters' role during the deterministic analysis.
-A probabilistic length of the training time history is considered, uniformly distributed from 4 to 16 incoming wave periods, $l_{tr}/{\hat T} \sim \mathcal{U}(4,16)$.
-Moreover, for each realization of $l_{tr}$, $l_{d}$ is also taken as a probabilistic variable, uniformly distributed in the interval $l_{d} \sim \mathcal{U}\left(\frac{l_{tr}}{8},l_{tr}\right)$ (each actual $n_d$ is taken as its respective integer part).
+The insights gained in the deterministic analysis are applied to determine suitable variation ranges for $l_{tr}$ and $l_{d_x}$.
+In particular, a probabilistic length of the training time history is considered, uniformly distributed between 4 to 16 incoming wave periods, $l_{tr}/{\hat T} \sim \mathcal{U}(4,16)$.
+Moreover, for each realization of $l_{tr}$, $l_{d_x}$ is also taken as a probabilistic variable, uniformly distributed in the interval $l_{d_x} \sim \mathcal{U}\left(\frac{l_{tr}}{8},l_{tr}\right)$ (each actual $n_d$ is taken as its respective integer part).

-\Cref{fig:hf_spred211} shows the results obtained using 100 uniformly distributed Monte Carlo realizations for the same test sequence of \cref{fig:hf_pred211}.
-The Supplementary Information contains the prediction for other random test cases presented for both the deterministic and stochastic analysis.

-The observed filtered (past) time histories are depicted in black, the predicted (future) time histories are in blue, and the true observed filtered (future) time histories are presented with a dashed black line; the unfiltered observed time histories, past and future, are in grey, solid and dashed respectively.
-Chebyshev’s inequality is used for the shaded area, with a coverage factor equal to 2 (75\% confidence interval).

-The biggest discrepancies are noted, as for the deterministic case, in the prediction of $P$, $\Omega$, and $V_w$, for which the predicted time histories faithfully reproduce the true data only for very short prediction windows, about a half of a wave encounter period long.
-For the other variables, the SHDMD provides good predictions of their time evolution, especially within the first wave encounter period.
-The performance is still fair for two wave encounter periods.
-It may be noticed how the reference curve (truth) almost always falls within the prediction uncertainty band.

-\Cref{fig:unf_SADMD} compares the results of the stochastic and deterministic predictions for $l_{te}/\hat{T}=1,2$ and $4$.
-For the stochastic case, the mean prediction is considered for the metrics evaluation.
-The stochastic approach is found to improve the prediction performance of the method, producing lower values for all the error metrics and both the observation lengths; the improvement is strongest for the shortest observation window, while the performances of the deterministic and stochastic approach tend to become similar for longer test periods.
+The solid blue lines in \cref{fig:pred66,fig:pred128,fig:pred185,fig:pred240} show the expected value of the Bayesian predictions on representative test set sequences, obtained using 100 uniformly distributed Monte Carlo realizations; the blue shadowed areas indicate the 95\% confidence interval of the uncertain predictions.

+The Bayesian Hankel-DMD provides fairly good forecasting of the measured quantities and the same considerations made in the deterministic analysis hold.
+The biggest discrepancies are noted in the prediction of $P$, $\Omega$, and $V_w$, which also show the largest uncertainty bands, suggesting poor accuracy.